martin0258/markdown-test/README.md

 #### Postcondition
 * Test

 * How to remove the additional blank new line above?
+ Test

  | QUARTER\_START_DATE | Start Date | End Date   |
  |:-------------------:|:----------:|:----------:|